DinMo

 Like all tools, traditional CDPs (also known as ‘integrated’ or ‘packaged’, as defined in 2013) have several limitations:

 • Implementation Complexity: A "classic" CDP project can sometimes take more than a year to land.
-Implementation is often complex and requires significant IT resources to build interfaces with other systems.
+Implementation is often complex and requires significant IT resources to integrate with other systems.
 Additionally, data models are rigid, forcing companies to rethink their data organisation.

-• Cost: The entry ticket for traditional CDP licenses is over 100,000 £.
+• Cost: The entry cost for traditional CDP licenses is over £100,000.
 Some licenses, for larger companies, can even reach a million!
-Yet, operating costs are also high.
+Ongoing operating costs are also high.

 • Data Security: A packaged CDP stores your data.
-This raises governance questions, exacerbated by their functioning as a "black box."
+This raises governance questions, exacerbated by their operation as a 'black box'.

-For these reasons (and others!), new Composable CDP solutions are emerging in the market, especially with the advent of Reverse ETL and data warehouses.
+For these reasons (and others!), new Composable CDP solutions are emerging in the market, driven by the rise of Reverse ETL tools and modern data warehouses.

 👉🏼 For more info, check our comparison guide between CDP and Composable CDP